Surrender an Animal

 Leaving your pet at a shelter should be a last resort.
 Please review the services we offer that may allow you to keep your pet in your home, including behavior help, pet food assistance, and training.

-Please call us in advance to discuss before bringing us your pet.
-Our Animal Intake staff can be reached at (734) 661-3528, 7 days a week, between the hours of 9am-11am and 12pm-5pm.
+Our Animal Intake staff can be reached at (734) 661-3528, 7 days a week, between the hours of 9am-5pm.